Robert M. Lawless

-Lawless specializes in bankruptcy, consumer credit, and business law.
-He is a new co-author for the eighth edition of Secured Transactions: A Systems Approach, a leading textbook on secured transactions.
-He also joins Professors Jennifer K. Robbennolt and Thomas S. Ulen as the co-author of Empirical Methods in Law, a textbook on empirical methodologies as applied to the study of law and newly released in a second edition in 2016.
+Professor Lawless specializes in bankruptcy, consumer finance, and business law.
+He is a co-author for the ninth edition of Secured Transactions: A Systems Approach, a leading textbook on secured transactions.
+He also joins Professors Jennifer K. Robbennolt and Thomas S. Ulen as the co-author of Empirical Methods in Law, a textbook on empirical methodologies.

-A native Illinoisan, Professor Lawless earned both his undergraduate degree in accounting and his law degree from the University of Illinois.
+Born and raised in Illinois, Professor Lawless earned both his undergraduate degree in accounting and his law degree from the University of Illinois.
 During law school, he served as editor-in-chief of the University of Illinois Law Review.
-Prior to joining the Illinois faculty in 2006, Professor Lawless was the Gordon & Silver, Ltd., Professor of Law at the University of Nevada-Las Vegas William S. Boyd School of Law.
-From 1993 to 2002, he was on the faculty at the University of Missouri-Columbia School of Law, and he has been a visiting faculty member at the University of Illinois, Ohio State University, and Washington University in St. Louis.
+Prior to joining the Illinois law faculty, Professor Lawless served on the law faculties of the University of Nevada-Las Vegas and the University of Missouri-Columbia School of Law, and he has been a visiting faculty member at Ohio State University and Washington University in St. Louis.
 Professor Lawless began his career as a law clerk for the Honorable Harlington Wood, Jr., of the United States Court of Appeals for the Seventh Circuit and then practiced law in Washington, D.C., with the firm of Zuckert, Scoutt & Rasenberger.

 Empirical Methods in Law